AT A GLANCE

 After breakfast we will depart for a living desert adventure where we will encounter and learn more about the fascinating wildlife of the Namib Desert.
 We will look for gecko’s, scorpions, side-winder snakes, lizards and beetles as well as the incredible plant life that survives in this harsh environment.

-Today we will embark on a Pelican Point Kayak adventure and join the seals and dolphins for a paddle at the tip of the remote Pelican Point peninsula.
-Afterword’s we continue our safari northwards along the Skeleton Coast.
+After a leisurely breakfast we continue our safari northwards along the Skeleton Coast.
 After visiting a shipwreck will turn inland towards Damaraland.
 We will drive past the Brandberg, Namibia’s highest mountain with the highest peak at 2573 meters.
 We will be at our lodge in time for a sun-downer drink while we enjoy the view over this beautiful landscape.

-After breakfast we will visit the Twyfelfontein rock engravings (Namibia’s only world heritage site), burnt mountain and organ pipes rock formation and the Petrified Forest or we can embark on a morning drive looking for the desert adapted elephants.
+After breakfast we will visit the Twyfelfontein rock engravings (UNESCO World Heritage Site), burnt mountain and organ pipes rock formation and the Petrified Forest or we can embark on a morning drive looking for the desert adapted elephants.

 Today our journey continues to Etosha National Park where will spend the next 4 nights.
 Etosha is one of Africa’s biggest and best National Parks and one of the main tourist attractions in Namibia.
 It is 22 912 km 2 in size of which the Etosha Pan, a shallow depression that only holds water after good rainy seasons, is 5000 km 2 in size.
 Etosha is known for its spectacular game viewing and the waterholes attract huge numbers of game in the dry season when all the open water has dried up.
 During the rainy season the park is transformed into a green oasis and this is the time you find young of various animal species in huge numbers.
 114 Species of mammal are found in the park and it is the best place in the world to see Black Rhino.
 Other game include elephant, lion, leopard, cheetah, hyena, giraffe, honey-badger, black-faced impala, kudu, eland, damara dik-dik, warthog and big herds of springbok, zebra, blue wildebeest, red hartebeest and oryx.
 More than 300 species of birds are found here and it is brilliant for finding raptors.
 One of the highlights of the park is the flood-lit waterholes at the 3 main camps where game viewing continues long after the sun has set.

-From here we will make our way across the park in a full morning game drive to our Lodge on the eastern boundary where we will spend the next 2 nights.
+From here we will make our way across the park in a full morning game drive to our accommodation on the eastern boundary where we will spend the next 2 nights.

 Day 11: Departure

-After an early morning breakfast, we will depart for Windhoek where you will catch your connecting flight.
+After an early morning breakfast, we will depart for Windhoek where you will catch your connecting flight or contact us to assist with your Windhoek accommodation.

 Do you have a quick question about this Namibia Safari?
 Speak to a specialist at